-Queensland Government small business grants and training
+Queensland Government grants

 The grants can be used to help pay for financial, legal or other professional advice, marketing and communications activities, digital or technology strategy development, or to buy specialised digital equipment or business-specific software to help move the business online.

-Key government opportunities for charities and not-for-profits
+Social Ventures Australia guide to key government opportunities for charities and not-for-profits

 Social Impact Hub grants

 Australian Progress, together with Australian Communities Foundation and Australian Council of Social Service (ACOSS) have launched the COVID-19 Rapid Advocacy Fund, a donor pool that can rapidly inject funds into strategic advocacy campaigns demanding ambitious policies in response to the pandemic in Australia.

 Grants of $1,000 to $10,000 are currently being considered.

 For more information, visit the Social Impact Hub website.

 As part of their role to be a broker of change, Australian Communities Foundation is showcasing granting opportunities so our community of givers can be inspired to support initiatives that are aligned with their interests.
 Applicants must have both TCC (Tax Concession Charity) and DGR Item 1 (Deductible gift Recipient) endorsements.